Hartley Spectral Pooling for Deep Learning: Experiments

 \subsection{Datasets and configureations}

-\paragraph{MNIST}The MNIST database \cite{kussul2004improved} is a large database of handwritten digits that is commonly used for training various convolutional neural networks.
+\paragraph{MNIST}The MNIST database \cite{kussul2004improved} is a large database of handwritten digits that is commonly used for benchmarking various convolutional neural networks.
 This dataset contains 60000 training examples and 10000 testing examples.
 All these examples are gray images in size of $28\times28$.
 In our experiment, we do not perform any preprocessing or augmentation on this dataset.
 Adam optimization algorithm \cite{kingma2014adam} is used in all experiments of classification on MNIST, with hyper-parameter $\beta_1=0.9$ and $\beta_2=0.999$ configured as suggested and a mini-batch size of 100.
 The initial learning rate is set to 0.001 and is divided by 10 every 5 epochs.
-Regularization is aborted in these experiments. \paragraph{CIFAR-10}The CIFAR-10 dataset consists of 60000 colored natural images in 10 classes, with 6000 images per class holding 5000 for training and 1000 for testing.
+Regularization is aborted in these experiments. \paragraph{Fashion-MNIST}The Fashion-MNIST\cite{xiao2017fashion} dataset shares the same image size, data format and the structure of training and testing splits with MNIST.
+But it is a more challenging alternative dataset for benchmarking machine learning methods since MNIST dataset is too easy.
+If the methods do work on MNIST, they may still fail on others.
+In our experiments, we set the training configurations same as that in MNIST. \paragraph{CIFAR-10}The CIFAR-10 dataset consists of 60000 colored natural images in 10 classes, with 6000 images per class holding 5000 for training and 1000 for testing.
 Each image is in size of $32\times32$.
-For data augmentation we follow the practice in \cite{he2016deep}, doing horizontal flips and randomly sampling $32\times32$ crops from image padded by 4pixels on each side.
+For data augmentation we follow the practice in \cite{he2016deep}, doing horizontal flips and randomly sampling $32\times32$ crops from image padded by 4 pixels on each side.
 The normalization is performed in data preprocessing by using the channel means and standard deviations.
 In experiments on this dataset, we use stochastic gradient method with Nesterov momentum and cross-entropy loss.
-The initial learning rate is started with 0.1, and is multiplied by 0.1 at 80 and 120 epochs.
-Weight decay is configured to $10^{-4}$ and momentum to 0.9 without dampening.
+The initial learning rate is set to 0.1, and is multiplied by 0.1 at 80 and 120 epochs.
+The weight decay parameter is configured to $10^{-4}$ and the momentum is set to 0.9 without dampening.
 Mini-batch size is set to 128.